 It imposed financial penalties on nine sectors that it was liable for as a result of HMRC audits.
 The total fines imposed between 2015-2016 under these penalties are £ 558,436.00.
 Total fines given between 2016 and 2017 are £ 1,182,179.16.
 Total fines given between 2017-2018 are £ 2,258,656.00.
 The total fines given between 2018-2019 are £ 1,226,436.87.
 Total fines for the years 2019-2020 are £ 9,066,033.00.
 You can examine the image below to understand how these fines are spread on a sector basis.
 Besides, as you can see in the image, there is no penalty data for Art Market Participants before 2019 because Art Market Participants have started to report from 2019-2020.

 Sanction Scanner offers AI-supported Anti-Money Laundering solutions.
-All solutions of Sanction Scanner are compatible with all global and local regulations such as HMRC, FATF.
-Compliance with Sanction Scanner solutions is now very easy.
+All solutions of Sanction Scanner are compatible with all global and local regulations such as HMRC, and FATF Compliance with Sanction Scanner solutions is now very easy.
 Don't be weak against dynamic regulations, and controls shouldn't be your biggest headache.
 Discover the Sanction Scanner and protect yourself from AML penalties, financial crimes, reputational losses, and lost time.
 You can talk to us or request a demo for detailed information; we look forward to meeting you.